 The US banking system continues to benefit from strong overall asset performance.
 Rising home prices have forced more mortgage lending, which is particularly important to banking stability.
 Interest rates in the country have also risen as the economy has started to recover from the Global Financial Crisis.
 However, if they dip back down in the future, the Federal Reserve could decide to implement a negative interest rate.
 If they did, it would be up to your bank to decide whether or not charge its own negative interest rates.

 A negative interest rate could be a way to stimulate the economy, but so far it isn’t something we’ve tried out in the US.
 Economists are divided over whether or not it would be a good idea — it would encourage spending and inject cash into the market, but it would also make it more difficult for people to save.
-That being said, even if the federal funds rate dips below zero in the future, there’s no guarantee that banks would pass that savings on to you.
+That being said, even if the federal funds rate dips below zero in the future, there’s no guarantee that banks would pass those savings on to you.
 To earn the most interest on your money, check out our picks for the best high-interest savings accounts.

 Picture: ShutterstockBack to top